Which companies in the Philippines have reported highest dividends in 2019? This is the question I’d like to answer in this article.

 - Payment date

 Ex-dividend date is the date set by the stock exchange when the list of stockholders eligible to receive the dividend is finalized.
 If you want to purchase the stock to get the dividend, then the sale must be done before the ex-dividend date.
+Buyers on ex-dividend date do not receive dividends, while sellers on ex-dividend date are entitled to get dividends.

 Record date is the date set by the company when the names of stockholders who will receive the dividends must be on the books.
 The ex-dividend is usually a few days before the record date.